Site icon Zenbabytravel

 The restaurants we are fond of in Brasov, no particular order:

 Kasho lounge, next to the playground in Livada.
-Good pizzas, salads, soups, aperols & frapucinnos.
+Good pizzas, salads, soups, aperols & Frappuccinos.
 Next to the playground, so you could keep an eye on the kids playing and next to beautiful trees.

 Trattoria Dei Frati, Piata Enescu.
 If Piata Sfatului/ Cetral square feels touristy, this little mews is nice, airy even when there’s over 30 C degrees.
 Good salads, pasta, lemonade.